 Dr. Alvarez: Love is the only substantial thing.
 It is noble in its noises and odours, I think.
 From where I look at this, to not love is to waste the existence.
 Even life is a small matter beside it.
 You see, it is not interrupted by death.
 Without it, this world cannot be endured.

-- Veteran Green Lantern enemy Star Sapphire and the Star Sapphire Corps that recently succeeded her were fueled by love.
+- Veteran Green Lantern enemy Star Sapphire and the Star Sapphire Corps that succeed her are fueled by love.
 If uncontrolled (as can happen when all the power is consolidated into a single person), it is of the insane, possessive, destructive sort, which is why the entity that provides their power is called The Predator, but they run on all kinds of love (be it between a man and woman or a mother and her child or so on and so forth) and the Predator is actually the one that is corrupted by its hosts, not the other way around.